NamesMT/roo-rocket/README.md

   + Supports DX candies like:
     + `fuel` context support that help you reduces duplication work in multiple files.
     + `snapshot` that helps you easily setup/reset a codebase structure to test the agent. (coming soon)
-  + Create a GitHub release, or upload it somewhere, and everyone can use it via config-rocket CLI!
+  + Create a GitHub release, or upload it somewhere, and everyone can use it via `roo-rocket` CLI!

 ## Rationale